ejparnell/understanding-binary-python/README.md

 Understanding binary numbers is a fundamental concept in computer science and digital electronics.
 While Python abstracts away many of the complexities of binary arithmetic, it's essential to have a basic understanding of how binary numbers work.

-In Python, binary numbers are represented using the prefix `0b`, and you can easily convert between binary and other number systems using built-in functions like `bin()` and `int()`.
+In Python, binary numbers are represented using the prefix `0b`, and you can easily convert between binary and decimal numbers using built-in functions like `bin()` and `int()`.
 For example, the `bin()` function allows you to convert a decimal number to binary, while `int()` can convert a binary string back to decimal by specifying base 2.

 Python also supports bitwise operations, which operate directly on the binary representations of numbers.
 Familiar bitwise operators include `AND` (`&`), `OR` (`|`), `XOR` (`^`), and `NOT` (`~`), as well as bit shifts (`<<` for left shift and `>>` for right shift).
 These operations are useful for tasks like setting, clearing, or toggling specific bits in a number.